jamesmortensen/executely/README.md

 ### Usage

-See the [examples README]() to learn how to use executely with simple examples.
+See the [examples](https://github.com/jamesmortensen/executely/tree/master/examples) folder to learn how to use executely with simple examples.

 ### Spawn vs execFile